-- B.9.
-About 95% of the population is Roman Catholic with small Protestant and Jewish minorities [2b].
-Other forms of religion are permitted in Colombia provided their exercise is "not contrary to Christian morals or the law" [1a]. - B.10.
-There is little religious discrimination and exclusively Roman Catholic religious instruction is no longer compulsory in state schools [3a].
+- B.14 About 95% of the population are Roman Catholic with small Protestant and Jewish minorities [2b - B.15 There is little religious discrimination and exclusively Roman Catholic religious instruction is no longer compulsory in state schools [3a].
 However, both the Constitutional Court (on 7 October 1998) and the Council of State (on November 19 1998) found that Jehovah's Witnesses and Mennonite seminarians had been regularly forced into military service, in violations of constitutional and other provisions for conscientious objectors.
 Both the court and council directed the Government to exempt the two churches' seminarians in the same manner that it exempted Roman Catholic seminarians.
 [36] Individual Mormons have occasionally been subject to abuse [20m].